mattchenderson/FunctionsMcpAuthorization/README.md

     If you don't know what to set here, check with your organization's tenant administrator.

+1. (Optional) If you are deploying to a sovereign cloud, set the token exchange audience used for that cloud.

+    For Entra ID US Government:

+    ```cli
+    azd env set TOKEN_EXCHANGE_AUDIENCE api://AzureADTokenExchangeUSGov
+    ```

+    For Entra ID China operated by 21Vianet:

+    ```cli
+    azd env set TOKEN_EXCHANGE_AUDIENCE api://AzureADTokenExchangeChina
+    ```

 1. Create the Azure resources and deploy the application:

     ```cli
     azd up
-    ```

-1. Verify the deployment succeeded:

-    ```cli
-    azd show
     ```

     Ensure all resources show as "Succeeded" status before proceeding.

 1. Consent to the application so your MCP client can successfully sign you in.
 For testing, you'll author consent just for yourself by logging into the application in a browser.
 See [Consent authoring](#consent-authoring) for how you would handle this for production scenarios.

     1. Navigate to the `/.auth/login/aad` endpoint of your deployed function app.
 For example, if your function app is at `https://my-mcp-function-app.azurewebsites.net`, navigate to `https://my-mcp-function-app.azurewebsites.net/.auth/login/aad`.

         Your function app base URL should be shown in the output of the `azd up` command.
 If you missed it in the deployment output, you can retrieve it with: